 Tell your story

-Modify the title: The title of your sales sheet should be descriptive of the product or service you’re presenting at first glance.
+Modify the title: The title of your sales sheet should be descriptive at first glance.
 You can add dates and contact information in this section as well.
-Remember, by sharing your folios as responsive links, you can change your title, update the description and refresh the date to update anyone who has the folio link, anywhere in the world.
+By sharing your folios as responsive links, you can change your title, update the description and refresh the data and update anyone who has the folio link, at anytime.

 Use the comparison slider module to showcase the benefits your product provides compared to the alternative.
 Visual cues as to how and why your product is the solution for their problem will make your idea stick in prospective customers’ minds long after they see your sales sheet.

 This is where your sales sheet can truly show its power.
-On a regular sales call or meeting, you would probably mention features of your product, drop all those big numbers and list various benefits; but would they really stick on people’s mind to make a lasting impression?
+On a regular sales call or meeting, you would probably mention features of your product, drop all those big numbers and list various benefits.
+Would they really stick in people’s minds to make a lasting impression?

-On your sales sheet, you will have a chance to “visualize” what your product does; and scientifically proven, your chances of being remembered will be higher when using visual cues.
+On your sales sheet, “visualize” what your product does; your chances of being remembered will be higher when you use visual cues.
 To be able to do this successfully, take advantage of graphs, charts and images.
 Let them do the sales for you.
 When showcasing images of features, try to relate the benefit this feature provides.

-Now that you have nicely described your idea, outlined why it is the solution to a specific problem and given reader a clear visual of your product or service, you need a call to action.
+You need a call to action now that you’ve nicely explained your idea, outlined why it’s the solution to a specific problem, and provided the reader with a clear visual of your product or service.
 Think about what you want the reader to do when they’re done reading your sales sheet.
 If it’s a product, the most obvious CTA is to get in touch to make a purchase.
-If your sales sheet is highlighting a service, you may have reader visite your website for more information, signup for your newsletter or join a demo.
+If your sales sheet highlights a service, readers may visit your website for more information, sign up for your newsletter, or attend a demo.

 Finally, insert your email address, phone number, website, relevant social media links and your logo in the footer.
-This is how people will know how to get in contact with you to learn more about purchasing your product or service, and this is also an opportunity to build brand recognition, so make sure that all of your contact information is correct!
+This is how people will know how to get in contact with you to learn more about purchasing your product or service.
+This is also an opportunity to build brand recognition, so make sure that all of your contact information is correct!

 Almost done, time to edit and review